Skip to main content

 The largest building in Masada is 3700 square meters.
 Built during Herod's reign.
 Enter through the entrance hall where benches and stucco reliefs.
 A plastered courtyard with a water canal on its eastern side was crossed.
 Enter a well-plastered central courtyard.
 In the courtyard is a model of the magnificent palace.
 In this part of the palace is a room identified as the throne room because of four depressions that were discovered on its floor.
 Go up to the second floor and see a bathroom complex.
 This is the first structure that Herod builds in Masada, a series of warehouses, usually characterized as elongated and rectangular rooms, covered, can be done with wooden boards or trunks, reeds, and clay.
 People who wanted to stay and meet Herod came to this palace.
 There were many palaces in different locations - in Jericho, Jerusalem, Caesarea, Herodium, and Maver - and he was not in Masada regularly.
 They were hosted here under the auspices of Herod.
 Herod died in Jericho and was buried at Herodium, at his request.

 We see spectacular mosaic floors, there is a simple white color and there are also decorations typical of the days of the Second Temple.
-What sets these models apart - there are no figures and no portraits, in the days of the Second Temple, they were very careful in keeping the second commandment - you will not make a statue and any picture will not bow to them and will not work.
+What sets these models apart - there are no figures and no portraits, in the days of the Second Temple, they were very careful in keeping the second commandment - you will not make a statue, and any picture will not bow to them and will not work.
 Models similar to what we see here, with Rosetta can be seen in Jerusalem, these characterize the days of the Second Temple.

 In the Byzantine period, it was already visible to the sun - helios and zodiac signs in synagogues, but meanwhile, in the days of the Second Temple, the second commandment was carefully observed.
 The magnificent floor from the days of Herod, who built the western palace.